ninoNinkovic/LiveStamps/README.md

 Output ->  Have you heard?
 LiveStamps rule!
 Thanks TundraTech!
 ```

 ####Multiple Injection Flags:

-Stamps can easily accept multiple values/stamps.
-All values are generated recursively so you can build sub dependencies as deep as you wish.
+Stamps can easily accept multiple values/stamps and all values are generated recursively so you can build sub dependencies as deep as you wish.

 **Various outputs of "mystamp" using different injection flags:**

 ```
 SOURCE STAMP
 --------------